AbdullahSoboh/AbdullahSoboh/README.md

-# 👋 Hi, I'm Abdullah Soboh!
+# 👋 Hi!
+I'm Abdullah Soboh.

 ## About Me
 👀 I'm passionate about Software Engineering with a particular interest in the interplay between hardware and software.
 I'm currently pursuing a Bachelor of Engineering in Software Engineering at Carleton University, Ottawa.